sacOO7/socketcluster-client-java/README.md

 #### Event Listener

-- For listening to this event use :
+- For listening to events :

 The object received can be String , Boolean , Long or JSONObject.